 California's medical cannabis laws under Proposition 215 remain in effect under AUMA.
-Prop 215 gives patients and their designated primary caregivers the right to possess and cultivate cannabis for their personal medical needs given the recommendation or approval of a California-licensed physician.
+Prop 215 gives patients and their designated primary caregivers the right to possess and cultivate as much cannabis as they need for their personal medical use with the recommendation or approval of a California-licensed physician.